M PLUS CINE is ready to go on the floor for a shoot with their two new songs with Gautam Gulati, Akshita Mudgal & Karanvir Bohra | www.lokmattimes.com

 M PLUS CINE is ready to go on the floor for a shoot with their two new songs with Gautam Gulati, Akshita Mudgal & Karanvir Bohra

-New Delhi (India), April 22: M PLUS CINE Production House is ready to set the music world on fire with ...
+New Delhi [India], April 22 (/NewsReach): M PLUS CINE Production House is ready to set the music world on ...

-New Delhi (India), April 22: M PLUS CINE Production House is ready to set the music world on fire with its latest venture.
+New Delhi [India], April 22 (/NewsReach): M PLUS CINE Production House is ready to set the music world on fire with its latest venture.
 The stage is all set for the grand launch of two new songs that are sure to leave audiences spellbound.
 Featuring none other than the dashing duo of Gautam Gulati, Karanvir Bohra & beautiful Akshita Mudgal.
-These songs are eagerly awaited by their fans who can’t wait to be swept off their feet by their magnetic charm.
+These songs are eagerly awaited by their fans who can't wait to be swept off their feet by their magnetic charm.

 The shooting Preparation of these songs has already begun, and the production house has chosen the stunning location of Rishikesh and Dehradun as the backdrop for their visual extravaganza.
 With the natural beauty of these places, the audience is in for a real treat as they experience the perfect amalgamation of soulful music and breath-taking visuals.